hadidean/Sports-Equipment-E-Commerce-SportEZ-/README.md

 Step 8: User may also go back to the product page through the menu and select more products

-Step 9: The user may apply vounchers (DISCOUNT10, FLAT20, FREEDELIVERY) to get discounts

-Step 10: If the user is done they may checkout using the checkout button
+Step 9: If the user is done they may checkout using the checkout button

-Step 11: The user fills the details in the contact page and click "Send Message"
+Step 10: The user fills the details in the contact page and click "Send Message"